Veltman Criteria in Beyond Standard Model Effective Field Theory of Complex Scalar Triplet: Abstract

 \section{Abstract}

-The Standard Model Higgs mass, not being protected by any symmetry, suffers from large correction terms due to quadratic divergence coming from the self energy corrections.
-Veltman Condition (V.C.) ensures that the coefficient of the quadratic divergent term either vanishes or becomes negligible.
-If the Standard Model is valid upto a scale ($\Lambda$) and new physics takes over beyond that; Veltman condition demands $\Lambda\lesssim 760$ GeV.
-But the non-observation of new physics has pushed $\Lambda$ to be $\geq 1$ TeV already, making it impossible to satisfy the Veltman condition in the Standard Model without very large fine tuning.
-Attempts has been made to satisfy the V.C. in many Beyond Standard Model theories but they fail to satisfy the V.C. at large $\Lambda$ including the theory of complex scalar triplet with hypercharge $1$.
-Hence, an alternate scenario can be considered where the new physics appears much above the Electroweak scale.
-Then, the effect of the new physics can be observed by integrating out the new degrees of freedoms in terms of the Wilson Coefficients of the Standard Model Effective Field Theory (SMEFT) operators.
-Here we consider some specific new physics models to appear at a very large scale, and name it Beyond Standard Model Effective Field Theory (BSM-EFT).
-We found that the V.C. satisfies easily in the type-II seesaw model with complex scalar triplet ($Y=1$) compared to the other extensions in the BSM-EFT framework.
-We examine the model parameter dependence of the Wilson Coefficients in detail and show how the cancellation of the Wilson Coefficients appearing in the V.C. is highly dependent on some specific values of the model parameters.
+The Higgs mass is not protected by any symmetry in the Standard Model.
+Hence, the self-energy corrections to the Higgs mass become large due to the quadratic divergence terms.
+Veltman condition (V.C.) ensures that the coefficient of the quadratic divergent term either vanishes or becomes negligible.
+The non-observation of new physics has pushed the new physics scale to be larger than 1 TeV, making it impossible to satisfy the Veltman condition in the Standard Model without very large fine-tuning.
+Many attempts are made to satisfy the V.C. in Beyond Standard Model theories, but the V.C. is hard to achieve at a very large scale ($\Lambda$).
+Alternatively, it is possible that the new physics appears much above the Electroweak scale, and the effect of the new physics is observed in terms of the Wilson coefficients of the Standard Model Effective Field Theory (SMEFT) operators.
+The V.C. can be addressed in the SMEFT framework.
+In this paper, some specific new physics scenarios are considered at a very large scale.
+Below that scale, the effect of the new physics is observed as Beyond Standard Model Effective Field Theory (BSM-EFT).
+We particularly study the type-II seesaw model with the complex scalar triplet ($Y=1$) in the context of V.C.
+We found that this particular model is the minimal model to generate all SMEFT operators that appear in V.C. and satisfies V.C.
+We also examine the model parameter dependence of the Wilson coefficients in detail and show how the cancellation of the Wilson coefficients is highly dependent on some specific values of the model parameters.